 The immigration status of the main visa applicant, or sponsor, will determine the requirements and conditions to apply for a dependency visa.

-To qualify as a dependant, you must be the spouse, unmarried or civil partner of the main applicant.
+To qualify as a dependent, you must be the spouse, unmarried or civil partner of the main applicant.
 Children under the age of 18 years may also accompany the main applicant to the UK as dependents.
 If you are applying as a dependent of an EEA national, the dependency age for children is 21.

 It is sometimes possible for a child to accompany one parent to the UK, under the sole responsibility route.
 Note, however, that special rules apply, and these applications are very fact-centric.
 As a result, we advise you to contact us to ascertain your particular status.